sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/quickstart.md

 For more information about Batch Changes see the ["Batch Changes"](index.md) documentation and watch the [Batch Changes demo video](https://www.youtube.com/watch?v=EfKwKFzOs3E).

 ## Requirements

 - A Sourcegraph instance with some repositories in it.
-See "[Quickstart](../../index.md#quickstart)" on how to setup a Sourcegraph instance.
+See "[Quick install](../index.md#quick-install)" on how to set up a Sourcegraph instance.
 - A local environment matching "[Requirements](./references/requirements.md)" to create batch changes with the Sourcegraph CLI.

 ## Install the Sourcegraph CLI